 Pot Roast Recipe is a Chuck Roast, oven baked with white potatoes, carrots, onions and other vegetables that you love.

-Place roast on a rack in a roaster or in a large Dutch Oven with fat side up, if the fat hasn't been trimmed away.
+Place the roast on a rack in a roaster pan or in a large Dutch Oven with fat side up, if the fat has not been trimmed away.

-Cut butter into thin slices and lay around over top of roast.
+Cut the butter into thin slices and lay it around over the top of the roast.

 This is so any fat from the meat and butter will melt and run down into the roast rather than it all accumulating in the bottom of the pan.

-Add enough water to come up halfway on roast.
+Add enough water to come up halfway on the roast.

-Cover with a tight lid if possible or a cover made with tin foil.
+Cover the roast with a tight fitting lid if possible or a cover made with tin foil.

-Cook roast in a preheated oven 325F. for 1 hour.
+Cook the pot roast in a pre-heated oven 325F. for 1 hour.

-Arrange them around the sides and on top of the roast.
+Arrange the vegetables around the sides of the roast.

-If using the Rosemary, arrange sprigs on top of the meat and vegetables.
+If you are using the rosemary, arrange the sprigs on top of the meat and vegetables.

 Baste the meat and the vegetables with the pan drippings, occasionally and cover the roast and return it to the oven.

-If using a meat thermometer to test if done, bring the inside temperature to 200F.
+If using a meat thermometer to test if it is done, bring the inside temperature to 200F.

-Depending on the size, thickness and cut of the meat, it should take no longer than 2 1/2- 3 hours to be thoroughly cooked and fork tender.
+Depending on the size, thickness and cut of the meat, it should take no longer than 2 1/2 to 3 hours to be thoroughly cooked and fork tender.

-If not using the mushroom soup, use the drippings for a gravy to be served over the meat and vegetables.
+If not using the mushroom soup, use the drippings and make a brown gravy to be served over the meat and vegetables.

 If using the mushroom soup, stir the undiluted mushroom soup into the pot about 20 minutes before you think it will be done.

-For easy cutting and serving of the roast, let the meat sit in the pan with the cover intact for 20-30 minutes before serving.
+For easy cutting and serving of the roast, let the meat sit in the pan with the cover intact for 20 to 30 minutes before serving.

 Carefully lift out the roast out of the roasting and place it on a serving dish or platter.

 cuts of beef can be selected such as Top Sirloin or Bottom Round.

-tender and is available in most markets, at a terrific price.
+tender and is available in most grocery stores at a good price.

-Round Roast seems to cook up too dry and taste not up to par.
+Round Roast seems to cook up too dry and not up to par, for me.